 However, as Jess and I were travelling on a major budget, Paris did not live up to my high expectations.
-Our hostel Love & Peace was unfortunately in a rough area so we drew a lot of unwanted attention to ourselves by simply walking around.
-Furthermore, we encountered trouble on our first evening there, once we had walked to Le Sacre Coeur, which is a popular Roman Catholic Church, and is the highest point in the city.
+Our Peace and Love Hostel was unfortunately in a rough area so we drew a lot of unwanted attention to ourselves by simply walking around.
+Furthermore, we encountered trouble on our first evening there during our visit to Le Sacre Coeur, which is a popular Roman Catholic Church and is the highest point in the city.
 This is an absolutely beautiful place, and the combined sunset made it all the more incredible.

 As we enjoyed the view while eating our crackers and cheese, two French men with no sense of personal space approached us, and would not stop hassling us.
 My French isn’t fluent so I was fairly sheltered from what they were saying, but poor Jess could understand every word, and from her reaction, I could see it wasn’t an appropriate conversation.
 After they continuously followed us for forty minutes, we decided to join a group of Londoners that we had earlier overheard.
 Our cunning plan worked well!
-The group took us in, and chatted with us until the men got bored and left.
-It’s a shame because although this scenario is by no means a representation of the French population, I can’t stop the negative connotations of feeling uncomfortable influencing my opinion of Paris, which to this day has tarnished my dream city.
+The group took us in and chatted with us until the men got bored and left.

 Instead, we got spectacularly lost walking back to the hostel, but singing Bruno Mars’ Billionaire kept us going.
-‘A DIFFERENT CITY EVERY NIGHT ‘ – we got a bit too excited when we got to that line.
-As soon as we got back to Love and Peace, we headed to the bar where we met a great group of Mexican lads, one of which is a very good football player in training over there, and so I’m going to be his PR agent for the 2014 World Cup.
+“A DIFFERENT CITY EVERY NIGHT” — we got a bit too excited at that line.
+As soon as we got back to Peace and Love, we headed to the bar there where we met a great group of Mexican lads, one of which is a very good football player in training over there, and so I’m going to be his PR agent for the 2014 World Cup.
 Somewhere in the midst of drinking games, we somehow agreed to visit the Palace of Versailles with them the following day.

 I hope to visit Paris again one day, though a little differently.
 I will stay at a luxurious hotel; dine at lavish restaurants, explore backstreet bookstores, and people watch from petite coffee shops.